Share On

 Check Their Hair And Skin

 Feel their entire body for any lumps or abnormalities.
 Common areas for lumps include the skin behind the front legs, under the chin, and near the nipples.
-These lumps may be benign, but veterinarian assessment will be necessary.
+These lumps may be benign, but veterinary assessment will be necessary.

 Check Their Weight And Body Condition

 It’s a good idea to weigh your cavy residents weekly, if at all possible, as this will allow you to catch weight loss early.
 A healthy, mature cavy should maintain their weight.
 They should not feel bony and should feel dense.
-If one of your residents is losing weight, or feels bony, even if their actual weight is not fluctuating, be sure to contact your veterinarian right away.
+If one of your residents is losing weight or feels bony, even if their actual weight is not fluctuating, be sure to contact your veterinarian right away.

 Isolate If Necessary